boostorg/redis/benchmarks/benchmarks.md

    * I did expect nodejs to come a little behind given it is is javascript code.
 Otherwise I did expect it to have similar performance to libuv since it is the framework behind it.
-   * Go performance did not surprise me: decent and not some much far behind nodejs.
+   * Go did surprise me: faster than nodejs and liuv!

 The code used in the benchmarks can be found at